conholdate/conholdate-blog-content/Conholdate.Total/2022-05-06-how-to-edit-excel-sheet-programmatically-in-nodejs/index.md

 npm install java
 ```

 Please follow this [blog post][7] to know about the complete setup info and pre-requisites.
-Also, you may explore the [library][8], as there is comprehensive documentation available regarding usage.

 **Note: You must have a source XLSX file in the root directory of your project as we have placed the "sample.xlsx" file in this tutorial.**